 Women who tend to get bladder infections can:

-For women who still get a lot of bladder infections, doctors sometimes have them take antibiotics every day to try to prevent such infections.
-After menopause, doctors may prescribe a cream containing the female hormone estrogen.
+People who get a lot of bladder infections may take antibiotics every day to try to prevent such infections.
+For women who had menopause, doctors may prescribe a cream containing the female hormone estrogen.